jertel/elastalert-docker/README.md

 # ElastAlert-Docker

-This Dockerfile will build a Docker image that works with the existing elastalert chart, hosted in the Kubernetes chart repository: https://github.com/helm/charts/tree/master/stable/elastalert
+This Dockerfile will build a Docker image for Elastalert.
+This image is compatible with the accompanying Helm chart for Kubernetes.

-## Staleness
-This image is certainly going to become stale over time.
-If you notice it has gone stale and needs rebuilt, you are welcome to send me a quick note at jertel at codesim.com and I'll trigger the automated build over at Docker Hub.

 ## Docker Hub